hfp/libxs/README.md

 ## Applications and References
 **\[1] http://cp2k.org/**: Open Source Molecular Dynamics application.
 Beside of CP2K's own SMM module, LIBXS aims to provide highly-optimized assembly kernels.

 **\[2] http://www.seissol.org/**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
-LBXSMM provides highly-optimized assembly kernels which form the computational back-bone of SeisSol.
+LIBXS provides highly-optimized assembly kernels which form the computational back-bone of SeisSol.
 The current usage of LIBXS in the context of SeisSol can be found [[here](https://github.com/TUM-I5/seissol_kernels/tree/lts_compressed)].

 **\[3] https://github.com/TUM-I5/GemmCodeGenerator**: Code generator for matrix-matrix multiplications.
 Due to LIBXS's roadmap, this is a related project.